 I rely on my hands and simple tools for most routine examinations, reserving the use of technology to assist only when necessary.
 I strive to balance modern technology with the ancient midwifery practices of my Native American ancestors.
 I serve families living south of Kansas City, west of the Lake of the Ozarks, north of Arkansas, and in eastern Kansas.
-I currently have offices in Springfield and Stockton, Missouri.
+I currently have offices in Springfield, Pierce City, and Stockton, Missouri.

 I personally visit with the mother throughout her pregnancy, birth, and postpartum.
 It takes an hour to complete each prenatal visit because we have a lot to discuss!
 Prenatal visits aren't just about checking vital signs and measuring the uterus.
 They are filled with questions about life, activities, food, dreams, fears and storytelling.
 The mother, her family, and I get to know each other very well during these visits.

 During labor, the mother calls me to come whenever she is ready for my help.
 I physically, emotionally, and spiritually support the mother and her family as she works to give birth.
 I monitor the well-being of the mother and baby and keep the family informed of my findings and recommendations along the way.

 2009 to present: certification from the North American Registry of Midwives (NARM) as a Certified Professional Midwife (CPM).